meatbags/collider/README.md

 var torus = new THREE.Mesh(geometry, material);

 // create a collision object
-var collision = new Collider().fromBufferGeometry(torus.geometry);
+var collision = new Collider.Mesh().fromBufferGeometry(torus.geometry);

-// a point within the torus' ring
+// a point within the torus' ring -> returns true collision.check(new THREE.Vector3(10, 0, 0));
-// returns true
-collision.check(new THREE.Vector3(10, 0, 0));

-// a point on the surface of the torus
+// a point on the surface of the torus -> returns true collision.check(new THREE.Vector3(0, 3, 10));
-// returns true
-collision.check(new THREE.Vector3(0, 3, 10));

-// a point within the hollow centre of the torus
+// a point within the hollow centre of the torus -> returns false collision.check(new THREE.Vector3(0, 0, 0));
-// returns false
-collision.check(new THREE.Vector3(0, 0, 0));
 ```